yhLeeee/yhLeeee.github.io/_pages/about.md

 ## <i class="fa fa-ft fa-info-circle"></i>&nbsp;&nbsp;About Me

 Glad to see you here.
 My name is Qian Liu, currently a third-year Ph.D. in Beihang University.
 My Ph.D. advisor is **Bin Zhou**.
-Meawhile, I am also very lucky to partipate the joint program with Microsoft Reserach Asia, co-advised by **Jian-Guang Lou**.
+Meawhile, I am also very lucky to participate the joint program with Microsoft Reserach Asia, co-advised by **Jian-Guang Lou**.

 In the past few years, my reserach interest focuses on **semantic parsing** and **dialogue**:
 * **Semantic Parsing**: *focusing on techniques to improve conversational semantic parsing*